joelcosta2/Tribalwars_Script/README.md

 3. **Import the Script:** After installation, click "Import" to import the script into Tampermonkey.

 ## Notes

-This functionalities only work on the browser, and only tested with only one account/world.
-Maybe in the future I will add support for multiple accounts or worlds.
-All the information is saved on the browser cookies.
+- These functionalities only work on the browser and have only been tested with one account/world.
+Support for multiple accounts or worlds may be added in the future.
+- All information is saved in browser cookies.
-Currently there are a few bugs, the columns, where the new assets are added, lose the hover function on some cases.
+- Currently, there are a few bugs where the columns, where the new assets are added, lose the hover function in some cases.

 Enjoy the enhanced features while playing Tribalwars!